symbolverse/symbolverse-promo/README.md

 // WORK IN PROGRESS //
 ```

-# The Symbol-OS
+# Symbol-OS

 a thinking environment for expressing clear thoughts

 ## About